Subbrat/ldmon/docs/4databaseidea.md

 1. past reports of malfunction - any :: user log to review<br>
 1. Standard Operating Procedures (SOPs) for Equipment - any specific proced<br>
 1. Equipment Troubleshooting Guides - troubleshooting guide group<br>
-1. any other emergebcy guide - any any any for group<br>
+1. any other emergency guide - any any any for group<br>